HerrHozi/AS2GO-Prepare-Victim-PC/README.md

 Files to prepare the AS2GO | Victim PC
 Find more information here in my blog post [AS2Go | Lab Setup | Admin PC](https://herrhozi.com/2022/01/05/as2go-lab-setup-admin-pc/).

+Download the zip file and extract them to c:\Temp\AS2Go

 ## More Tools needed